Greginkansas/-openhab-openhab1wiki/DD-WRT-Binding.md

 Documentation of the DD-WRT binding bundle

-## Introduction
+# Introduction

-For installation of the binding, please see Wiki page [[Bindings]], or you can add [this JAR] (https://openhab.ci.cloudbees.com/job/openHAB1-Addons/lastSuccessfulBuild/artifact/bundles/binding/org.openhab.binding.ddwrt/target/org.openhab.binding.ddwrt-1.10.0-SNAPSHOT.jar) to your `addons` folder.

-Adapt your openhab.cfg to your configuration:
-* IP address of DD-WRT to connect to<BR>
-    ddwrt:ip=192.168.1.1<BR>
-    ddwrt:port=23<BR>

-* You need to configure the user and password of your DD-WRT<BR>
-    ddwrt:username=root<BR>
-    ddwrt:password=xxxxxxx<BR>

-* Interface for the 2.4 GHz wifi<BR>
-    ddwrt:interface_24=ath0<BR>
-* Interface for the 5 GHz wifi<BR>
-    ddwrt:interface_50=ath1<BR>
-* Virtuall-Interface for the guest wifi<BR>
-    ddwrt:interface_guest=ath0.1<BR>

-## Prepare your DD-WRT device
-* You have to activate the telnet connection in the DD-WRT web interface.
-* The changing of the telnet port in the DD-WRT web interface is not always working.
-Test it with a telnet command shell.

-## Generic Item Binding Configuration

-In order to bind an item to the DD-WRT device, you need to provide configuration settings.
-The easiest way to do so is to add some binding information in your item file (in the folder `configurations/items`).

-## Switching WIFI

-The following items switch WIFI, GUEST_WIFI, and the NAME of the device as string:

-    String DEVICE_NAME {ddwrt="routertype"}
-    Switch WIFI_24     {ddwrt="wlan24"}
-    Switch WIFI_50     {ddwrt="wlan50"}
-    Switch WIFI_GUEST  {ddwrt="wlanguest"}

-The guest network is usually a virtual network device.
-There is a bug in the DD-WRT firmware.
-The activation of this interface needs a workaround so it takes some seconds more as the native devices.

-Tested with Archer V2 and DD-WRT v3.0-r30880 std (11/14/16)

-## Introduction - openHAB v2.x
-The current version of this binding is not yet converted to openHAB 2.x formatting but it does work if you follow the instructions below.
-For those that want to help make it 2.x compliant, please feel free to edit these instructions.
+The DD-WRT Binding can be used for both openHAB1 and openHAB2 instllations thanks to the Compatibility Layer.
+The steps needed to install and configure this buinding are diffrent, so please pay attention and follow the instructions that apply to your version of openHAB.

-### Step 1 - Prepare Router
+## Step 1 - Prepare Router
-* Activate the telnet interface via the web interface (Services -> Services Telnet Section -> Enable).
+* Activate the telnet interface via the dd-wrt web interface (Services -> Services --- Telnet Section -> Enable).
-* Make note of the port number (Services -> Services Secure Shell -> Port).
+* Make note of the port number (Services -> Services --- Secure Shell Section -> Port).
 * Connect to the router's command line using Telnet (using your favorite telnet client).
 * Get a list of active interfaces using the `ifconfig` command.
 * Make note of the different interface names. (ath0, br0, eth2, wl0.1 etc).

-### Step 2 - Install the dd-WRT binding JAR files
+## Step 2 - Install the dd-wrt binding JAR files
 * Download the current [binding JAR] (https://openhab.ci.cloudbees.com/job/openHAB1-Addons/lastSuccessfulBuild/artifact/bundles/binding/org.openhab.binding.ddwrt/target/org.openhab.binding.ddwrt-1.10.0-SNAPSHOT.jar) file from openhab cloudbees.
+* For openHAB1 insalations save the file to ${openhab_home}/addons.
-* Save the file to the /sys/addons folder
+* For openHAB2 installation save the file to the /sys/addons folder.

-### Step 3 - Create your ddwrt.cfg file
+## Step 3 - Create your ddwrt.cfg file
+* For openHAB1 isntallations, copy/paste the following text into your openhab.cfg file and save the changes.
-* In your preferred text editor copy and past the following:
+* For openHAB2 installation, open your preferred text editor and copy/paste the following test into it.

 `############################### DD-WRT Binding ####################################`
 `#`